lambdacdm/homepage/README.md

 ## Research Interest

 I'm interested in Algebra.

-Furthermore, I have read the following books where I learnt extra math outside the class:
+Specifically, I have read the following books in the respective fields:

 * *Naive Lie Theory* by John Stillwell (Lie Algebra)

+* *Basic Category Theory* by Tom Leinster (Category Theory)

 * *Riemman Surface* by Simon Donaldson (Riemann Surface)

-* *Basic Category Theory* by Tom Leinster (Category Theory)

 <!-- ## Welcome to GitHub Pages